open2c/pairtools/README.md

     chromosome "!", position 0, strand "-".
     - find and rescue chrimeric alignments produced by singly-ligated Hi-C molecules with a ligation junction sequenced through on one of the sides.
-    - flip the sides of Hi-C molecules such that the first side has a lower sorting index than the second side.
+    - perform upper-triangular flipping on the sides of Hi-C molecules such that the first side has a lower sorting index than the second side.
     - form hybrid pairsam output with all data for a Hi-C molecule (outer-most mapped positions on the either side, read ID, pair type, .sam entries for each alignment) printed on a single line